Rangasatyaviswapavan/Resume-ATS-Tracking-LLM-Project-/README.md

 # Smart ATS - Resume Evaluation Tool

-Smart ATS is a web application built with Streamlit that leverages AI technology to evaluate resumes based on a provided job description.
-It assists job seekers in improving their resumes by analyzing how well they match the job requirements and suggesting areas for improvement.
+Smart ATS is a web application built with Streamlit that harnesses the power of cutting-edge Language Model technology, specifically the Large Language Model (LLM), to evaluate resumes against a provided job description.
+It empowers job seekers by meticulously analyzing their resumes, determining their alignment with the job requirements, and offering valuable suggestions for enhancement.

 ## Features